-The NHBRC is mandated to represent the interests of housing consumers by providing warranty protection against defined defects in new homes, and to regulate the home-building industry.
-It also provides training and capacity building to promote and ensure compliance with technical standards for building homes.
+The NHBRC protects and represents the interests of housing consumers by providing warranty protection against defined defects in new homes and regulates the homebuilding industry.
+The council also provides training and capacity building to promote and ensure compliance with technical standards in the home-building environment.